panoramichq/panoramic-cli/docs/about.md

 # Panoramic CLI
-This tool uses declarative database model descriptions and transformation declarations to create and deploy database views.
+This tool uses a declarative database model descriptions and transformation declarations to create and deploy database views.
 Currently supported data warehouses are Snowflake and Google Big Query.

 # Project structure
 The model descriptions and transformations are stored as YAML files in the following structure: